The Gut-Fertility Connection

 - Consume a diet rich in gut-healing foods such as bone broth, fermented foods, probiotics, healthy fats, and fruits and vegetables!
 For more info on diet, check out our Optimal Fertility Diet, and Optimal Fertility Diet Common Mistakes.

 Supplements & Botanicals

 All of these products can help heal the gut.
 There are many others that can help as well.
-See a Naturopathic Doctor for product and dosage recommendations.
+See a qualified practitioner for product and dosage recommendations.